lleiding/gemm/README.md

 For this, it considers factors and processes across genetic, population and ecological levels.
 The model is able to produce several patterns across genetic, individual, population and (meta-)community levels, including adaption and speciation through divergence of populations.
+Thus, the momdel expands from basic principles to richer representation of real-world scenarios. [from ODD paper#2]

 # 2. Entities, state variables and scales

+[Linkage!
+Number of genes?]
-Individuals (plants or animals) are the basic entity in the model.
+Individuals (plant-like) are the basic entity in the model.
 Each individual carries a diploid set of chromosomes, which in turn are comprised of genes.
 Some of the genes code for one ore more traits (pleiotropy), while a trait can be dependent on more than one gene (polygene).
 The realized trait value is the mean of the trait alleles (quantitative trait loci).